acyanbird/CMEEBootCampCW/week3/README.md

 It first defining a slow function stochrick that uses inefficient nested loops.
 It then defines a much faster function stochrickvect that achieves the same result by vectorizing the calculations.
 It removing the inner loop, and processing all populations simultaneously for each year.

+### `next.R`
+Shows how the `next` statement works in R for loops.
+When `next` is called, execution skips the current iteration and proceeds to the next loop cycle without exiting the loop entirely.

 ### Fix error

 I forgot to add gitkeep to result directory.